 Federal Direct Subsidized Student Loan

-This federally subsidized direct student loan is funded directly from the Federal Treasury.
-The 2020-2021 interest rate is 2.75%.
-Currently loan fees of 1.059% are subtracted from the borrowed amount prior to disbursement.
+This federally subsidized direct student loan is funded directly by the Federal Treasury.
+The 2021-2022 interest rate is 3.73%.
+Currently, loan fees of 1.057% are subtracted from the borrowed amount prior to disbursement.
 The minimum monthly payment is $50.00 and the maximum repayment period is 10 years.
 Repayment of the principal and interest begins six months after the student leaves school, graduates, or drops below half-time attendance.
 Repayment may be deferred if the student goes on to full-time graduate school.
 Maximum eligibility for freshmen is $3,500.00, sophomores, $4,500.00, and juniors and seniors, $5,500.00.

 All students are also eligible for an additional $2,000.00 in unsubsidized loan funding annually.
 Students who wish to borrow their maximum Direct Student loan should contact our office.
 Students who apply for alternative financing and have not maximized their federal loan eligibility will be awarded the increased loan limits before certifying the students remaining federal eligibility with a higher cost private loan.